ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/8-structured-content/_index.md

     [{{< param "ansible_prompt" >}} structured-content]$ ansible-playbook -i staging site.yml -b

 Watch how the changes are done to the target machines.
-Afterwards, we could similarly execute the playbook against the production stage, but we want to keep something for Tower to do, so we just check it:
+Afterwards, we could similarly execute the playbook against the production stage, but we want to keep something for controller to do, so we just check it:

     [{{< param "ansible_prompt" >}} structured-content]$ ansible-playbook -i production site.yml -b --list-hosts --list-tasks

 Call e.g. `curl {{< param "internal_host1" >}}` to get the default page.

-### From Tower
+### From controller

-To configure and use this repository as a **Source Control Management (SCM)** system in Tower you have to create credentials again, this time to access the Git repository over SSH.
+To configure and use this repository as a **Source Control Management (SCM)** system in controller you have to create credentials again, this time to access the Git repository over SSH.
 This credential is user/key based, and we need the following **awx** command (assuming the `TOWER_` environment variables are still defined):

 ```bash
 [{{< param "awx_prompt" >}} ~]# awx -f human credential create --name "Git Credentials" \